Analysis Repositories

 Use Your Analysis Repository on Other Machines

-Once you have created your analysis repository and pushed it to GitHub you can clone it on other machines, create a conda environment work working in it, and pull changes that you push to GitHub on one machine to update your repository on another machine.
+After you have created your analysis repository and pushed it to GitHub you can clone it on other machines, and set up the environment for working in it with pixi install.
+Then, when you make changes to your repository on one machine and push those changes to GitHub, you can pull those changes on another machine to update the repository there.